 On October 21, 2014 the Company announced that geological work was performed which focussed dominantly on the northern claim block adjacent the historical Windflower/Goldfinch mine.
-On June 11th, 2015, the company announced the acquisition of two new mineral claims located at the north end and within its Silver Dollar property.
-These claims cover former underground workings in which bulk sampling and drilling of zones containing positive and locally high gold grades.
+On June 11th, 2015, the company announced the acquisition of a 100% interest in two new mineral claims, including the historical Goldfinch mine, located inside the Silver Dollar claims at the north end of the property.
+These claims cover former underground workings in which bulk sampling and drilling of zones returned positive and locally high gold grades.
 The historical results include drilling of 41.2 metres containing 2.56 g/t gold from surface, with a higher grade interval of 3.4 metres with 25.34 g/t gold.
 Underground chip sampling returned trace to 330.0 g/t gold.
 The property is thought to host bulk-tonnage open-pit potential as well as high gold values in veins.